Random-field random surfaces: Discussion and open questions

-To study the probability distribution~\eqref{eq:11351710}, let us observe that if $\phi : \Lambda_L \to \R$ is a random surface distributed according to~\eqref{eq:11351710}, then $\psi := \phi - v_{\Lambda, \eta}$ is a membrane model with external field set to $0$.
-Two consequences can be deduced from this observation: first, the expectation of the random variable $\psi$ is equal to $0$, and second the fluctuations of $\psi$ at the center of the box can be explicitly quantified and we have, for any realization of the random field $\eta$,
+To study the probability distribution~\eqref{eq:11351710}, let us observe that if $\phi : \Lambda_L^+ \to \R$ is a random surface distributed according to~\eqref{eq:11351710}, then $\psi := \phi - v_{\Lambda_L, \eta}$ is a membrane model with external field set to $0$.
+The field $\psi$ has thus a multivariate Gaussian distribution, its mean vector is equal to $0$ and its covariance matrix is given by, for any $x , y \in \Lambda_L$,

+Two consequences can be deduced from this observation: First, the expectation of the random variable $\psi$ is equal to $0$, and second the fluctuations of $\psi$ at the center of the box can be explicitly quantified using the upper and lower bounds on the Green's function stated in~\eqref{eq:10281908} and~\eqref{eq:10291908}.
+We have, for any realization of the random field $\eta$,

 A combination of the two previous sets of estimates shows that the random-field membrane model satisfies the inequalities